teja156/microsoft-teams-class-attender/README.md

 # Microsoft Teams Online Class Attender

+This project is not updated/maintained.
+It is a FIY (Fix It Yourself).

 This bot attends the online classes (or meetings) held on Microsoft teams, according to the given timetable.